defenseunicorns/setup-zarf/README.md

 Install a specific version of [Zarf](https://github.com/defenseunicorns/zarf) on a GitHub Actions runner.

-Optionally, this action will download a zarf init package for you and set it up for `zarf init` to execute against it.
+This action can also download a zarf init package for you and set it up to run `zarf init` and initialize a zarf-managed cluster.

+To learn more about Zarf init packages and their use-cases, see the [Zarf docs](https://docs.zarf.dev/docs/user-guide/zarf-packages/the-zarf-init-package).

 ## Experimental ⚠️